 Do you have a list with more domain names that you would like to claim?
 Here is how you can check the availability status of domain names in bulk.

-How to check availability status of multiple domains in one go
+How to check domain availability status in bulk

-- Input: The domain, that you entered at the input.
+- Input: The domain, that you entered in the input.

 - Domain availability: Verification, if the domain is available.